Tuesday, March 7, 2023

 • You are following a faith tradition or your own pathway

 I could go on, but you get the idea.
 We raised our hands to many of the same statements.
-If we could stand in a group (not now, due to COVED-19), we would recognize that we have many of the same hopes, visions, and struggles as others.
+If we could stand in a group (not now, due to COVID-19), we would recognize that we have many of the same hopes, visions, and struggles as others.
 We could come to understand life experiences outside of our own, and how, using our unique abilities and common experiences, we could work together, to build a better world.

 When we see each other only as a single label, we miss the beauty inside all of us.
 We are multi-faceted jewels.
 We share bright, colorful, and shining facets, as well as remnants of wounds.
 We can look beyond labels and acknowledge, respect, and explore our own and each other’s humanity.